Can Rabbits Eat Garlic?

 4. Uneaten Cecotropes

-It is possible for your rabbit to suffer uneaten cecotropes when being fed with a large amount of garlic in place of hay.
+Your rabbit can suffer uneaten cecotropes when fed much garlic instead of hay.

-This could possibly lead to softer cecotropes due to the lack of fiber in your rabbit’s diet.
+This could lead to softer cecotropes due to the lack of fiber in your rabbit’s diet.

 5. Toxicity

-Several experiments have shown that 3200 mg/kg of garlic is very harmful to rabbit health.
+Several experiments have shown that 3200 mg/kg of garlic harms rabbit health.

 These experiments were conducted by inducing large amounts of garlic extract on rabbits as test subjects.